penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03_Connect_your_tools_with_external_services.md

 - An Azure subscription with permissions to create logic apps and connections.
 - A conversational logic app agent set up in the previous module(s) with model/provider configured.
 - For the exercises:
-	- Primary example: RSS connector (no authentication required).
-	- Optional alternative: MSN Weather connector (no authentication required).
+  - Primary example: MSN Weather connector (no authentication required).
   - Optional authenticated example: a GitHub account and either OAuth 2.0 or a personal access token (PAT) with minimal read scopes.

 > [!NOTE]
 > This module focuses on connector-backed tools.
 Agent parameters and OBO patterns come later.